liflab/piglet/Readme.md

     ant

-This will produce a file called `codefinder-x.x.jar` in the folder (where `x.x` is the version number).
+This will produce a file called `piglet-x.x.jar` in the folder (where `x.x` is the version number).
 This file is runnable and stand-alone, or can be used as a library, so it can be moved around to the location of your choice.